JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 8
 ```

-The `size` function returns a [tuple](@ref Tuples) containing the given array's sizes along each dimension.
-The `length` function returns a total number of elements in the given array.
+The `size` function returns a [tuple](@ref Tuples) containing the array size along all dimensions.
+The `length` function returns a total number of elements.

-Elements of a vector can be accessed via square brackets and the index of the element.
-Contrary to other programming languages like C or Python and similarly to Matlab, arrays are indexed from `1`.
-For example, the third element of vector `v` can be accessed via the following syntax
+Elements of a vector can be accessed via square brackets.
+Contrary to other programming languages like C or Python, and similarly to Matlab, arrays are indexed from `1`.
+For example, the third element of vector `v` can be accessed via the following syntax:

 ```jldoctest vectors
 julia> v[3]
 3
 ```

-There are also special keywords to access the first and last element of a given vector
+There are also special keywords to access the first and last element of a vector.

 ```jldoctest vectors
 julia> v[begin] # the first element